Meghalaya entrepreneurs showcase state innovation and culture at Vienna UP 2025

-Shillong: A delegation of eight dynamic startups from Meghalaya are currently in Vienna, making the state proud through their participation in Vienna UP 2025, held from May 8 to May 16, 2025.
+Shillong: Eight dynamic startups from Meghalaya are currently in Vienna, making the state proud through their participation in Vienna UP 2025, which took place from May 8 to May 16, 2025.
 Organizers tout Vienna UP 2025 as one of Europe’s most diverse and forward-thinking startup festivals.

 This goes on to prove the rising startup ecosystem of Meghalaya and how the government and PRIME Meghalaya have nurtured the entrepreneurial talent across the region.